cosmology-api/cosmology.api/docs/index.rst

 .. skip: next
 .. code-block:: python

+    from typing import Protocol

     # No implementation, just a description of the interface!
-   from cosmology.api import StandardCosmology
+    import cosmology.api

+    # combine standard methods into an interface for your code
+    class Cosmology(
+        cosmology.api.HasOmegaK0[Array],
+        cosmology.api.HasComovingDistance[Array],
+        Protocol,
+    ): ...

+    # use the cosmology interface with your function
     def flat_angular_diameter_distance(
+        z: Array,
+        cosmo: Cosmology[Array],
-       cosmo: StandardCosmology[Array, Array], z: Array ) -> Array:
+    ) -> Array:
         # Do some cosmology with any object that implements the API
         if cosmo.Omega_k0 != 0:
             raise ValueError("This function only works for flat cosmologies") return cosmo.comoving_distance(z) / (1 + z)

 .. note::